Reverse Proxy Guide to Refer in 2024

 Effective load balancing

-For a website server, the workload could be too heavy to handle as millions of users might access a website in a day.
-This excessive traffic can exert great force on the website server and may lead to incidents like a failure or server down.
+A website server’s workload could be too heavy to handle, as millions of users might access a website in a day.
+This excessive traffic can exert great force on the website server and may lead to incidents like failure or server downtime.

 Rightful implementation of reverse proxy can be of great use to do traffic load balancing.
-It will effectively distribute the incoming traffic and ensure that a single server does not handle the traffic.
+It will effectively distribute the incoming traffic and ensure that a single server does not handle it.
 Rather, multiple servers are at work.

 Continual service delivery